DataDog/hiring-engineers/answers.md

 The agent is a service that will collect informations and data needeed and foward to Datadog Dashboard  in order to show graph and metric for Datadog

-> *Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*

 The configuration file for the Agent is located in */etc/dd-agent/datadog.conf*
 ![datadog.conf](images/datadog.conf.png)

 I also add tag using the UI
 ![datadog.conf](images/hostmap.png)

-> *Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.*
 I choose MySQL and install the respective Datadog integration by following instructions [here](https://app.datadoghq.com/account/settings#integrations/mysql)

 And check if the integration is ok by using the command :